-Strength and Conditioning is a program of weight bearing exercises and physical conditioning.
-This class will be centered in the weight room.
-Students learn to use both resistance training and aerobic exercise to gain muscle mass, mobilize joints and improve cardiovascular and pulmonary fitness.
+Strength and Conditioning is a program of static and dynamic exercises used to develop every area of the body and improve the way a person moves, with the intention of enhancing sporting or physical performance.
+Students will learn both resistance training concepts, as well as aerobic exercise to improve muscle mass, cardiovascular and pulmonary fitness, and joint mobilization and flexibility.
+Students will routinely track and document their results in various weight training exercises throughout the year to demonstrate growth and improvement.
 Class sizes will be limited due to the amount of equipment and safety issues.
 Students who do not meet the expectations of this course in terms of proper attitude and work ethic may be dismissed from the course and enrolled in the Wellness 11/12 class.
-The following health concepts, using a skills-based approach, will be incorporated into Wellness 11/12: Violence and Abusive Relationships, Digital Dating Abuse, STI and Pregnancy Prevention, Digital Citizenship, Fentanyl and Opioid Education, Lifestyle Diseases, and Advocacy.
-Students will also utilize previously learned skills and health concepts to design personal plans that pertain to their overall wellness, which encompasses mental, emotional, social, spiritual, and physical health.
+The following health concepts, using a skills-based approach, will also be incorporated into Strength and Conditioning: Violence and Abusive Relationships, Digital Dating Abuse, STI and Pregnancy Prevention, Digital Citizenship, Fentanyl and Opioid Education, Lifestyle Diseases, Nutrition, and Advocacy.